aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     under default realm "dc=opensso,dc=java,dc=net".
 If the realm for the deployment scenario is different from the default root suffix, the Universal Id (UUID) for the role/principal mappings should be changed accordingly.
-The Universal Id can be obtained by using the agentadmin --getUuid command.
+The Universal Id can be obtained from the OpenSSO/FAM server console.

     For WebLogic 10.0, a UUID has to be mapped to a value of type NMTOKEN, and then the mapped value is used in weblogic-ejb-jar.xml and weblogic.xml